Lokathor/lokathor.github.io/src/gb_audio_synth.md

   I think this will still be a helpful explanation to read, but you'll have to be stricter about how you implement things in your emulator's version.

-I will be writing the actual code in Rust, but the theory is the same for any programming language, and I will attempt to keep my use of any Rust magic to a relative minimum so that programmers from other languages can also follow along.
+I will be writing the code samples in Rust, but the theory is the same for any programming language, and I will attempt to keep my use of any Rust magic to a relative minimum so that programmers from other languages can also follow along.